Library & Multimedia

 If you’re interested in being able to play a video clip or a full-length video, such as those associated with Through Our Eyes: Children, Violence, and Trauma, without Internet access, PC users can download the "Windows Media Version" to your laptop or desktop.
 Right-click on the video file and choose "Save Target As" to save to your hard drive or other device.
 This will allow you to play the video from your computer without Internet access.
-If you’re interested in making DVD copies, please consult the Burn a CD or DVD in Windows Media Center article available from Windows Support.
+If you’re interested in making DVD copies, please consult the Make DVD's Windows Help Article available from Windows Support.

 For additional support, visit the following sites:

 If you’re interested in sharing a YouTube video from OVC’s channel, select the video you’d like to share and click "Share", next to the "About" tab.
-You’ll be given the option to share on the following platforms:
+You’ll be given the option to share on multiple platforms including: